EternityForest/freshRand/README.md

 =========

 Generate true random numbers on Arduino and Energia.
 Planned support for 328 ,32u4,MSP430, and others.

+Tested:
+* Arduino Leonardo(should work on any atmega32u4 based board)

+Might work, untested:
+* MSP430(with energia)
+* atmega328
+* atmega328P
+* atmega168
+* atmega168P

+If you do any testing, be sure to drop me a line!

 Basic usage:

     #include "freshRand.h"